• REVERSE MORTGAGE INFO

 Your Home Must Be Your Primary

 • Borrowers are required to live in the home as their primary residence at least 6 months of the year.
 Also, if all borrowers leave the primary residence for a period exceeding 12 consecutive months, the reverse mortgage will become due and a demand for payment will be made by your lender.
-(Nursing home, assisted living, mental health facility, passing away.)
+(Ex.
+Nursing home, assisted living, mental health facility).

 Selling the Home=Better Proceeds For You